thuthancs/thu-portfolio/content/writing/build-a-startup-in-two-days.md

 ---
-title: "how we built a startup in 2 days"
+title: 'how we built a "startup" in 2 days'
 description: "a fun experiment on doing what i love"
 date: "2025-11-12"
 ---